thegeekreview/thegeek/_posts/2019-07-10-sribble-review.md

 ------------ | -------------
 Content from cell 1 | Content from cell 2
-Content in the first column | Content in the second column
+Content in the first column | Content in the second column Content in the first column | Content in the second column Content in the first column | Content in the second column

 ## Conclusion
 There are numerous eBook creator tools, but I have not come across any that makes the entire process as